amjames/pybind11-tech-share/slides.md

 > relevant for binding generation.
 This compact implementation was possible thanks to some of the new C++11 features...

 .center[_Leveraging C++11 features to write a compact library for python bindings, hence the name *pybind11*._]

-???
-Again from the pybind11 docs.

-There you have it, something that works very much like boost.python, but does not depend on boost.
-It is much more lightweight and due to its simplicity (header only), only depends on python itself.

 ---